deviousdevops/ie-bank-2024/docs/full_stack_developers.md

 - **TDD/BDD Strategy**: [TDD/BDD Strategy URL]

-We started by creating three user stories that represent the main functionality our website needs for the users:
-- As a new user, I want to register for the application by providing my details so that I can create an account and start using the bank's services.
-- As a bank user, I want the ability to create and manage multiple bank accounts associated with my profile so that I can organize my finances and update account details as needed.
-- As a bank user, I want to transfer money to other accounts by entering the recipient’s account number and the transfer amount so that I can manage payments or send funds.
-The system should ensure that the transfer amount does not exceed the available balance in my account.

 ## Unit Tests

 ### Test Files
 - test_model.py: Contains tests for the models in the application.

-To achieve these user stories we created the following tests and made sure our application had these functionalities implemented.

 ### Test Functions

 ####

 #### test_create_multiple_accounts(init_database, sample_user)
+- **User Story**:
+  1. As a bank user, I want the ability to create and manage multiple bank accounts associated with my profile so that I can organize my finances and update account details as needed.

 - **Description**: Tests creating multiple accounts for a single user.
 - **Steps**: